 It is great for light and pastel colors as it does not have a distinct sheen.
 It has a smoother texture with a lightweight, comfy feel.
 The texture makes a major difference for chiffon vs georgette.

 Originally, it was made of pure silk in the first half of the 20th century.
 Later, many versions came into play.
 Thus, chiffon is either made of silk or synthetic materials.
 It can be translucent or transparent with a balanced sheer depending on the type of materials used in the blend.
+To know more about Chiffon you can refer our complete guide on Chiffon Fabric.

 What is Georgette?